Kabukicho Shinjuku Tokyo

 Kabukicho was named after a large Kabuki theatre which was meant to be built in this area of Tokyo in the 1940s though never was completed.

 There is a large cinema complex, Tokyu Milano in Kabukicho showing latest release Hollywood movies.
 Tokyo Milano also has 10 pin bowling lanes within the complex.
 The English movies have Japanese subtitles.
-See the website for Milano Tokyu for the movies screening now and sessions times - Tokyu Milano (Japanese website)

 There are a number of Japanese gaming parlours called Pachinko (sort of named after the noise the machines make).
 Pachinko machines are electronics amusement / gambling machines which is like a vertical pinball machine.
 You will see Japanese men and women staring at their machines while the ball bounces around inside.